This list of the best gluten-free restaurants in Denver was last updated on February 6, 2020.

 Please note that I only recommend restaurants I feel have good measures in place to offer a safe, gluten-free dining experience for you.

-If you would like me to add your restaurant to this list, please contact me and let me know!
+If you would like me to add your restaurant to the best gluten-free restaurants in Denver list, please contact me and let me know!

 There are so many places in Denver that offer gluten-free options, but if I had to settle in on a few gluten-free favorite restaurants in Denver, the very TOP of my list would be Acova Restaurant.
 Acova is located in the LoHi (Lower Highlands) neighborhood.
 The food is outstanding and the owner (and her son) have celiac.